-The ‘Protecting Your Super’ changes were initially announced by Government as part of the 2018 budget, and we have been working through how and when we could implement these changes since this announcement—regardless of whether or not they ended up being passed by Parliament.
+The ‘Protecting Your Superannuation’ changes were initially announced by Government as part of the 2018 budget, and we have been working through how and when we could implement these changes since this announcement—regardless of whether or not they ended up being passed by Parliament.

 Now that the changes have been passed by Parliament, we are working hard to implement them as quickly as possible and minimise any negative impact to our customers.